Unwrapping your new mattress

 How to unwrap your new mattress

-So your new mattress has arrived and you can’t wait to get the old one out and the new one in.
-Before you start, we’ve provided this handy guide to show you the easiest and most effective way to unwrap your bed.
+So your new boxed mattress has arrived but before you start, we’ve provided this handy guide to show you the easiest and most effective way to unwrap your bed.
 It may sound simple, but it will save you any damage or scratching your heads!
-We’ve provided a step by step instruction guide, based on a topper, to show you.
-The reason we have used a topper is simply due to size so you can clearly see in detail and close up the wrapping and packaging.
+We’ve provided a step by step instruction guide to show you how a Casper, Eve or Simba mattress may arrive.

 1. When your new boxed mattress arrives it will be sent out rolled and in a tall box.

 We advise that you remove the old mattress and make sure you have some room ready to unwrap the new one.
 We recommend that you move the boxed mattress to the room of choice before unwrapping it.
 This is because once unwrapped the mattress will quadruple in size and start to expand.
-This means handling it becomes somewhat harder, so why make things hard for yourself?!
+This means handling it becomes somewhat harder and it can be a right fuss if you’re not careful.
 Once in the room please take the mattress out of the box.
 It could look similar to the image above.

 3. Once out please use a pair of scissors and not a knife.
 Whilst knives can be used, we warn against it as it’s far easier to slice and damage your mattress with a knife than it is with scissors.
 Also, we find scissors easier to put down and less dangerous if you stand on them!
 Turn the mattress until you can see the start of the roll, a bit like looking at the end of the sticky tape.
 Once you have found it using scissors carefully cut the first piece of tape and wrapping.